wjzhengsh/blockchain/v10_application.md

 client.setCryptoSuite(cryptoSuite);
 ```

-The common practice would be to export an environment variable defining the key/value path on your machine and pass it to the above function.
+The common practice would be to export an environment variable that defines the key/value path on your machine and pass it to the above function.
 Now that we've defined our KVS, let's use a few methods from the ``FabricCAServices`` class.
 This class is an implementation of the Fabric CA client, and as such it will allow us to communicate with the CA Server.
-First we need to pass some information to our CA client, namely the CA URL:
+First, we need to pass some information to our CA client, namely the CA URL:

 ```
 # the caURL can be defined manually or by setting an environment variable